Family, friends bid final farewell to slain college student from New Jersey

-PRINCETON JUNCTION, New Jersey (WABC) -- Funeral services are being held Wednesday for a 21-year-old New Jersey native who was murdered in South Carolina last week.
+PRINCETON JUNCTION, New Jersey (WABC) -- Hundreds of mourners packed a temple in New Jersey Wednesday for the funeral of a 21-year-old college student who authorities say mistakenly got into the wrong car and was kidnapped and killed in South Carolina last week.

-Family and friends gathered at noon at Congregation Beth Chaim in Princeton Junction to bid a final farewell to Samantha Josephson.
+Family and friends gathered at Congregation Beth Chaim in Princeton Junction to bid a final farewell to Samantha Josephson, with burial following in Perrinesville.

-Josephson was a senior at University of South Carolina in Columbia.
-She was planning to go to law school at Drexel University after graduation.
+Josephson was a senior at University of South Carolina in Columbia who was planning to go to law school at Drexel University after graduation.

 Related: Father of slain South Carolina student: 'I can't tell you how painful this is'